 These SBI services provide equivalent functionality to the Diameter Rx and Cx/Sh reference points.

-Nimsas: Service-based interface exhibited by an SBI capable IMS AS.
+Nimsas: Service-based interface exhibited by an SBI capable AS in the IMS domain.

+NOTE The name used for the service exposed by the AS in the IMS domain is Nimsas instead of Nas to avoid potential confusion.

 Ndcmf: Service-based interface exhibited by DCMF.